zhangkkevin/billboard-ai-fractal-comparison/README.md

 ---

-**Note**: This repository is currently under anonymous review.
-All content will be made publicly available upon acceptance and publication of the paper.
+**Note**: This repository accompanies the accepted paper at ACM Multimedia Brave New Ideas 2025.
+The interactive website and all analysis code are publicly available.